Euro-BioImaging/evolve-python-hybrid-course/Day_2_June_24/README.md

 ## Course structure

-- Day 1 - October 7th: Intro to Jupyter notebooks and python, introduction to loading images and microscopy metadata, basics of visualisation
+- Day 1 - June 23rd: Intro to Jupyter notebooks and python, introduction to loading images and microscopy metadata, basics of visualisation
-- **Day 2 - October 8th: Practical image processing with Python: segmentation, denoising, morphology and automation of analysis pipelines.**
+- **Day 2 - June 24th: Practical image processing with Python: segmentation, denoising, morphology and automation of analysis pipelines.**
-- Day 3 - October 9th: Novel strategies for segmentation: Machine learning + use of pre-trained models from the Bioimage Model Zoo.
+- Day 3 - June 24th: Novel strategies for segmentation: Machine learning + use of pre-trained models from the Bioimage Model Zoo.

 ### Day 2
 Classical (as opposed to AI fueled) image processing and image analysis.
 Use it to motivate the edition of a complete analysis script.
 Base afternoon on a biological application.

-Morning (10:00-13:00 CET)
+Morning (10:00-13:00 CET, 9-12 UK time)

 - Image basics
 - data types